 The Short Queens New York Ghetto Story

-History of the Queens New York Neighborhoods
+Short Queens New York Neighborhoods History

-The majority of the Queens County black population lives in communities that are south of the Hempstead train line.
+While the areas around Astoria and Corona are very diverse, the vast majority of the Queens County black population lives in communities that are south of the Hempstead train line.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.